CHS Counseling Department

 Parent & Student Academic Planning Resources

 Planning for life after high school can feel overwhelming, but you don’t have to do it alone.
 We’ve gathered key tools and resources in one place to help students and families make informed decisions about college, career, and beyond.
-Here you’ll find links and information about services to guide you through graduation planning, financial aid, and future opportunities.
+Here you’ll find links and information about resources, services, and tools to guide you through graduation planning, financial aid, and future opportunities.

 -